rafaelbeckel/explorations/artwork/generative/in_progress/vulkan/particle_system_2/README.md

 ### Update February 20th, 2023

 Before starting with Vulkanalia, I'll try something quick with Vulkano and ChatGPT just for fun.

+### Update February 24th, 2023

+I've been stuck for a few days.
+I'll try to find a longer time span this weekend, so I can dig deeper.
+The tutorials are helpful to avoid making me think about what to do today, as I have limited time per day to update it here, and sometimes one hour is not enough to make significant progress.
+I kind of lost track of the Vulkano SSBO thing.
+I'll try to get back to it, or start a new tutorial.
+As I said before, a lower level understanding of Vulkan would help me a lot.